Recycling

 recycling bin

-The Johns Hopkins Hospital’s recycling program is wide-ranging, to ensure the proper disposal of electronics, and clinical instruments, as well as unique and unwanted items.
-Additionally, we reprocess single-use devices and collect e-waste, metals, alkaline batteries, and writing utensils.
-Service requests should be submitted via recycling request form.
+The Johns Hopkins Hospital’s recycling program is wide-ranging, to ensure the proper disposal of electronics, clinical instruments, unique, and unwanted items.
+We reprocess single-use devices and collect e-waste, metals, and alkaline batteries.
+Paper and confidential documents are shredded and recycled.
+Service requests should be submitted to Facilities, either online or by calling 5-8300.
+Please note charges may apply.

 Furniture and Salvage